iljabek/vme64x-core/doc/vme64x_core-ug.md

 This core implements a VME64x slave - WB master bridge.

+## Introduction

-The vme64x core conform to the standards defined by ANSI/VITA VME64 and VME64x Standards.
-In particular this core is provided with a the "plug and play" capability.
-It means that in the vme64x core you can find a CR/CSR space whose base address is setted automatically with the geographical address lines and does not need to be set by jumpers or switches on the board.
+The vme64x core conforms to the standards defined by ANSI/VITA VME64 and VME64x.
+In particular this core is provided with the "plug and play" capability.
+It means that in the vme64x core you can find a CR/CSR space whose base address is set automatically with the geographical address lines and does not need to be set by jumpers or switches on the board.
 Manual configuration is error prone and is thus avoided.
-Software must map the module memory in the address space by writing the CSR space as explained later.
+Software must map the module memory in the address space by writing the CSR space.

 The core supports SINGLE, BLT (D32), MBLT (D64) transfers in A16, A24,
 and A32 address modes and D08 (OE), D16, D32 data transfers.
 The core
 can be configured via the CR/CSR configuration space.
-A ROACK type IRQ controller with one interrupt input and a programmable interrupt level and Status/ID register are provided optionly and can be enabled at instantiation.
+A ROACK type IRQ controller with one interrupt input and a programmable interrupt level and Status/ID register are provided optionally and can be enabled at instantiation.

-Since the vme64x core acts as a WB master in the WB side, the WB pipelined single read/write transfer is provided by the core.
-This functionality conform the Wishbone B4 standard.
+Since the vme64x core acts as a Wishbone (WB) master in the WB side, the WB pipelined single read/write transfer is provided by the core.
+This functionality conforms the Wishbone B4 standard.

 ## Features